lihaoyi/scala.rx/Combinators.md

 Basic Combinators
 -----------------
-Scala.Rx also provides a set of combinators which allow your to easily transform your `Rx`s.
+Scala.Rx also provides a set of combinators which allow your to easily transform your `Rx`s; this allows the programmer to avoid constantly re-writing logic for the common ways of constructing the dataflow graph.
 The three basic combinators: `map()`, `filter()` and `reduce()` are modelled after the scala collections library, and provide an easy way of transforming the values coming out of a `Rx`.

 ###Map
 ```scala